security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

 Once you have purchased access and your gcp email address has been added to the infosec-management google group, do the following:

 * First, create a new "project" which will house all of the material for this class.
+  1. Click "create project"

+     {% include lab-image.html image='gcp-create-project.png' %}
+  2. Choose a name for your project, and for the "Location," choose "No Organization".

+     {% include lab-image.html image='gcp-choose-organization.png' %}
 * Then, expand the hamburger menu and navigate to the ["Compute Engine"](https://console.cloud.google.com/compute) area.
+Click to enable.
 Wait a few minutes for Compute Engine to set up.
   {% include lab-image.html image='gcp-go-to-compute.PNG' %}
 * Click "Create Instance".
   {% include lab-image.html image='kali-custom-image-0.png' %}
-* Use the following settings:
-  * For the first set of options:
+* Use the following settings or the first set of options:
+  {% include lab-image.html image='kali-custom-image.png' %}
     1. In the "name" field, enter any name for your instance, such as "kali".
     2. Set the "Region" field to "us-central1".
 The "Zone" can be anything within that zone.
     3. Set the "Series" field set to "N1"
     4. Change the "Machine type" field to "n1-standard-4 (4 vCPU, 15 GB memory)"
-      5. For the "CPU platform" field, select "Intel Haswell or later".
+    5. For the "CPU platform" field:
+       1. Click the "CPU platform and GPU" dropdown to expand this menu section
-         {% include lab-image.html image='kali-custom-image.png' %}
+          {% include lab-image.html image='gcp-cpu-dropdown.png' %}
+       2. Select "Intel Haswell or later".

-  * Scroll down to the "Boot disk" field:
+* Use the following settings for the "Boot disk" field:
+  {% include lab-image.html image='kali-custom-image-2.png' %}
   1. Click "Change".
   2. Select the "Custom images" tab.
   3. Click "Select a Project."
 Click the "All" tab to see all projects.
      Choose "security-assignments-kali".
      {% include lab-image.html image='kali-custom-image-6.png' %}
   4. Select the most recent Kali version that you see.
   5. Set "Boot disk type" to "Standard persistent disk"
   6. Under the "Size (GB)" field, you can choose a value between 500GB (the image size) and 1,000GB (the quota limit for new accounts).

      The labs don't require anywhere near even 500GB disk space, but with cloud computing, the more space that you allocate for your drive, _the better performance they give to read/write operations for your instance._

-         {% include lab-image.html image='kali-custom-image-2.png' %}

 * Click the "Create" button.